 You’ll also encounter a handful of additional factors that could influence the final cost of your window replacement, like the number of panes, type of glass, energy efficiency, window location, home age, and more.
 Check out these additional cost factors before you press enter on your calculator.

 Number of Panes

-Single pane: This is the most affordable type of window because it uses less glass.
+Single-pane: This is the most affordable type of window because it uses less glass than other types.
 However, it’s also the least energy-efficient option.
-In general, you’ll pay between $100 and $350 per window, but you won’t see lower energy bills.
+You’ll typically pay between $100 and $350 per window, but you won’t lower your energy bills.

-Double pane: Double-paned windows offer better insulation than single-pane windows because of a layer of nontoxic gas like argon or krypton that’s trapped between the panes.
-They cost between $400 and $900 per window on average.
+Double-pane: Double-pane windows offer better insulation than single-pane windows because of the layer of nontoxic gas trapped between the panes.
+Double-pane windows cost $280 to $1,500 per window with labor.

-Triple pane: Triple-paned windows function similarly to double-paned windows but offer even better insulation thanks to an extra layer of glass and protective gas.
-You’ll pay between $500 and $1,800 per window on average for three panes.
+Triple-pane: Windows with three panes function similarly to double-pane windows but offer even better insulation thanks to their extra layer of glass and protective gas.
+The cost to install triple-pane windows ranges from $300 to $2,700 per window.

 Type of Glass

 The type of glass also affects the cost of new windows.
 For instance, tempered glass, which makes windows more durable, will cost more than basic glass windows.